disbursed towards the agricultural sector (June 2019)

 In the DRC, 8 provincial and 2 sectoral programmes are underway.
-In Gabon, a programme is under development to map out agricultural potential and to intensify of crop production.
+In Gabon, a programme is under development to map out agricultural potential and to intensify crop production.

 Agricultural activities in the Central African region have been predominantly linked to village agriculture, that mainly supplies local markets and nearby urban centers.
 This production often involves inefficient land practices as farmers lack access to capital and adequate risk-management mechanisms to sustainably increase yields.